Vedang-101/Interpreted-Programming-Language/README.md

  Attempt to develop a Programming Language with interpretation in python by lexing the program and parsing tokens for execution.
  The Project attempts to understand the process of interpreters by creating a dummy language and performing parsing and lexing.
 # Project Content
 The project will include a source.py file which is the brain of the interpreter, it is programmed to run a text file passed as an argument to the code while exeuction.
-There exists a file named guidelines.txt explaining the token names and their operations which will be handy to refer while modifying the source.py file.<br>
+There exists a file named guidelines.txt explaining the token names and their respective operations which will be handy to refer while modifying the source.py file.<br>
 Along with these, the project also includes a Test.rhg file which includes a simple program written in this new language which can be passed to source.py for execution.
 # Dependencies
 The system on which the program is going to run should have these installed: